Fee payment deadline is today, May 21. More

 The Department of Education has recently published new regulations which impact financial aid students who repeat courses.
-These regulations are part of a series called Program Integrity Rules and are effective July 1, 2011.
+These regulations are part of a series called Program Integrity Rules.

 Examples of repeated coursework that may, or may not, count for financial aid eligibility: